Cloud VMS vs Self-Hosted

 Multi-Site Management: Where Cloud Wins Decisively

-Self-Hosted Multi-Site Reality
+🚫 Self-Hosted Multi-Site Reality

-• 5 separate VPN connections or remote access configurations to manage
+• 5 separate VPN connections or remote access configurations

 • 5 separate software update cycles

-• 5 separate storage failure risks (no cross-site redundancy)
+• 5 separate storage failure risks — no cross-site redundancy

 • No unified dashboard — you switch between 5 separate interfaces

-Cloud VMS Multi-Site Architecture
+✅ Cloud VMS Multi-Site Architecture

 • All sites visible in a single dashboard — one login, one interface

-• AI forensic search across all sites simultaneously — find a person across 50 locations in seconds
+• AI forensic search across all sites simultaneously

 • Cross-site people counting and analytics comparison by location